axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 <ol>
 <li>The COINs I have are pre-disband and their log attests to it.
 I feel bad
-because they had a lot of potential, but they got careless and cocky, over-promised, and could not meet their commitments.
+because they had a lot of potential, but they got careless and cocky, over-promised, and could not meet their commitments.</li>
 <li>The COINs I have are mostly pre-disband, but I do have some that the company
 minted.
 The amount is very minor, I’ll have to switch to a smaller boat.
-Besides, I am earning COINs while on the boat by writing about my journey.
+Besides, I am earning COINs while on the boat by writing about my journey.</li>
 <li>All the COINs I have are the ones discredited.
 In fact, I was one of the
 co-owners who supported the minting (we were sure we could do it).
 In this case, I screwed myself financially, but I learned something in the process.
 I have to